bahaidev/textbrowser/README.md

 1. Build library (for browser or Node) to utilize `site.json` file to add site-wide navigation bar headers, breadcrumbs, link rel=next/prev/contents/etc., sitemap, and page title (supplied argument of the current page)?
-Also about text and removecookies.
+Also about text and removecookies/ choose a different language.
 1. Node.js (and/or PHP)
     1. Optionally allow server push and/or WebSockets updates
         1. Allow centralized copies or distributed versioning,